 Find out more about our pricing here.

-Find out more about our state-of-the-art lab here.
+Find out more about our laboratory here

 Once you’ve called the nurses to confirm the start of your treatment cycle, you move to the Scanning Phase.